-Equality Objective Actions Resource Lead Strategic Link Critical Success Factor Complete by environment that is free from discrimination, victimisation and harassment 5.2 included and discrimination and harassment 5.3 diversity of the second and discrimination and harassment 5.4 and with 5.5 cen form victimisation and discrimination and discrimin 5.1 train all employees in equality, diversity and inclusion; and how to recognise discrimination, victimisation and harassment Free training provided by LearnCurve Nicola Moore Chris Chisolm Goal: Professional and Inclusive Workforce All staff hold Certificate in Equality and Diversity Apr 2018 5.2 train all managers in people management including skills such as how to have a difficult conversation Training Costs Nicola Moore Chris Chisholm Inclusive FS Group Strategies Managers are supported to challenge inappropriate behaviours Apr 2018 5.3 train all managers in relevant equality, diversity and inclusion policies and procedures Indirect costs associated with officer time Nicola Moore Chris Chisholm Managers understand the Brigade's equality, diversity and inclusion policies Apr 2018 5.4 review bullying and harassment; grievance and discipline policies and procedures in line with corporate priorities 20171/8 Indirect costs associated with officer time Karen Winter Nicola Moore Updated Bullying and Harassment; Grievance and Discipline Policies and Procedures Mar 2018 5.5 develop HR processes and systems to centrally record and manage informal and formal cases of bullying and harassment, victimisation Indirect costs associated with officer time Nicola Moore Consistently managed cases of bullying and harassment; and victimisation Mar 2018 5.6 provide managers with training to identify and counter the effects of unconscious bias Training Costs Nicola Moore Chris Chisholm Goal: Professional and Inclusive Workforce Managers trained in Being Aware of Unconscious Bias Sep 2018
+Equality Objective Actions Resource Lead Strategic Link Critical Success Factor Complete by EO5: We will create a working environment that is free from discrimination, victimisation and harassment 5.1 train all employees in equality, diversity and inclusion; and how to recognise discrimination, victimisation and harassment Free training provided by LearnCurve Nicola Moore Chris Chisolm Goal: Professional and Inclusive Workforce All staff hold Certificate in Equality and Diversity Apr 2018 5.2 train all managers in people management including skills such as how to have a difficult conversation Training Costs Nicola Moore Chris Chisholm Inclusive FS Group Strategies Managers are supported to challenge inappropriate behaviours Apr 2018 5.3 train all managers in relevant equality, diversity and inclusion policies and procedures Indirect costs associated with officer time Nicola Moore Chris Chisholm Managers understand the Brigade's equality, diversity and inclusion policies Apr 2018 5.4 review bullying and harassment; grievance and discipline policies and procedures in line with corporate priorities 20171/8 Indirect costs associated with officer time Karen Winter Nicola Moore Updated Bullying and Harassment; Grievance and Discipline Policies and Procedures Mar 2018 5.5 develop HR processes and systems to centrally record and manage informal and formal cases of bullying and harassment, victimisation Indirect costs associated with officer time Nicola Moore Consistently managed cases of bullying and harassment; and victimisation Mar 2018 5.6 provide managers with training to identify and counter the effects of unconscious bias Training Costs Nicola Moore Chris Chisholm Goal: Professional and Inclusive Workforce Managers trained in Being Aware of Unconscious Bias Sep 2018

-Equality Objective Actions Resource Lead Strategic Link Critical Success Factor Complete by EO6: We will support the mainstreaming of equality and diversity and the development of an inclusive culture 6.1 establish a network of voluntary, equality, diversity and inclusion advocates in all workplaces Indirect costs associated with officer time Nicola Moore Goal: Professional and Inclusive Workforce Inclusive FS Professional and Inclusive Professional and Inclusive Professional and Inclusive Professional and Inclusive Professional and Inclusive Workforce Professional and Inclusive Equality, diversity and Inclusion is promoted at all levels of CFB May 2018 6.2 consider the establishment of 'Allies' in the workforce Indirect costs associated with officer time Nicola Moore Inclusive FS Group Strategies To be determined Discussion required Aug 2018 6.3 establish internal and external mediator/role models?
+Equality Objective Actions Resource Lead Strategic Link Critical Success Factor Complete by EO6: We will support the mainstreaming of equality and diversity and the development of an inclusive culture 6.1 establish a network of voluntary, equality, diversity and inclusion advocates in all workplaces Indirect costs associated with officer time Nicola Moore Goal: Professional and Inclusive Workforce Professional and Inclusive Professional and Inclusive Professional and Inclusive Professional and Inclusive Workforce Professional and Inclusive Equality, diversity and Inclusion is promoted at all levels of CFB May 2018 6.2 consider the establishment of 'Allies' in the workforce Indirect costs associated with officer time Nicola Moore Inclusive FS Group Strategies To be determined Discussion required Aug 2018 6.3 establish internal and external mediator/role models?
 Indirect costs associated with officer time Nicola Moore To be determined Discussion required May 2018 6.4 review our approach to equality impact assessments in policy formulation and decision making Indirect costs associated with officer time Nicola Moore Goal: Professional and Inclusive Workforce A New Equality Impact Policy and Procedure Mar 2018 6.5 undertake a 'fit for purpose' workplace audit including correct PPE and gender specific station and fire ground facilities Indirect costs associated with officer time.
 Improvements identified from audit may require funding Ray Khaliq Goal: Professional and Inclusive Workforce Inclusive FS Group Strategies A gap analysis on workplace facilities in respect of equality, diversity and inclusion May 2018